|1982 Copa Libertadores|

 Alfonso Domínguez played for both Penarol and National in Uruguay.
 He was part of Aurinegros' 1987 Copa Libertadores winning team.
-He also had a spell with River Plate in the Primera División de Argentina.
-He made 31 appearances for the senior Uruguay national football team from 1987 to 1990, including playing at the 1990 FIFA World Cup finals.
+He also had a spell with River Plate in Argentina.
+He played 31 times for Uruguay from 1987 to 1990, including playing at the 1990 World Cup finals.

 DM: Obdulio Varela (Uruguay)

-Known as the "Black Chief".
-He was the captain of the 1950 World Cup team.
+Known as the "Black Chief", Obdulio Varela was the captain of the 1950 World Cup team.
 His leadership was credited with helping Uruguay to come from behind to beat Brazil.
 He is considered one of the best players ever from Uruguay.
 He debuted in first division with Montevideo Wanderers in 1938.
 In 1943, he joined C.A.
 Peñarol, club for which he would play until his professional retirement in 1955.

 |Obdulio Varela (R)|

-Néstor Gonçalves has the most official games in Penarol's history (571 matches, between 28 April 1957 and 28 November 1970.
+Néstor Gonçalves has the most official games in Penarol's history (571 matches, between1957 and 1970.
 He is considered to have been one of the best South American midfielders of the 1960s.
 Capped 50 times.
-He went to the WC Finals in 1962 and 1966.
+He went to the World Cup Finals in 1962 and 1966.
 His son Jorge Gonçálvez also played for Uruguay in the 1980's.

 RM: Luis Cubilla (Uruguay)

 Luis Cubilla was a part of Penarol that won two Copa Libertadores in the 1960 and 1961, and he won one more with Nacional in 1971.
 He also played for Barcelona, River Plate of Argentina, Santiago Morning of Chile and Defensor Sporting of Uruguay where he helped the club to win their first league championship.
 For Uruguay, he played in three WC Finals: 1966, 1970 and 1974.